 Governance – Board Members

-Chris Martey (Vice Chair)
+Chris Martey (Chair)

 Chris is a clinician, educator and healthcare leader with experience across third sector, primary, community and secondary care health systems.
 Chris is a Chartered Physiotherapist working as a Musculoskeletal (MSK) Advanced Clinical Practitioner (ACP).
 Based in Wales, Chris complements his clinical role with a leadership role as a Multi-Professional Primary and Community Care Education Lead.